-This lovely (and easy!) to make creme de mure is liqueur made with fresh blackberries is the perfect gift for the holidays.
-It’s so easy to bottle up, and is a wonderful substitute for simple syrup.
-If you want to elevate your keto cocktail recipes, don’t skip this simple and creative way to use some delicious summer fruit.
+Mix up a keto bourbon bramble this weekend, or make a thoughtful gift for a loved one.
+It's so easy to bottle up and a wonderful substitute for simple syrup, or addition to more advanced cocktails.
+If you want to level up your low carb cocktail recipes, don't skip this simple and creative way to use your leftover fresh blackberries.

 - Blackberries- Use nice and ripe fresh blackberries.
 Look for juicy and plump dark berries.
 It's almost like a deep purple/black color.
 You can use fresh or frozen berries here as well.